Skip to content

 Things not to Do:

 • Don’t walk around with your phone in your hand, especially on narrow streets.
-Pickpockets may be found anywhere, looking for an opportunity to steal your belongings at any time you seem to be an easy target.
+Pickpockets may be found everywhere, and if you are looking for an opportunity to steal your belongings anytime, you seem to be an easy target.

-• Don’t book your trip to Genting Highlands between March and April as they are the rainy seasons, and you are likely not to be able to hop the cable car as it could be out of service.
+• Don’t book your trip to Genting Highlands between March and April, as these are the rainy seasons.
+You will likely be unable to hop on the cable car as it could be out of service.

 Pro tip: The Awana SkyWay is a new lift system that can handle double the number of passengers as the previous one while also providing a shorter ride than the Genting Skyway, which will take just 10 minutes.